Akashtyagi/Hencoder/README.md

 ![Hencoder](https://github.com/Akashtyagi08/Hencoder/blob/master/demo/inplace.gif)
 ------------------------------------------------

-# Whats Great about Hencoder ? :star2:
+# What's Great about Hencoder ? :star2:

 > Hencoder makes sure that nobody else can decode your text other than you. :superhero: